-The Virginia-based Orbital Sciences Corp. does it all, from launch vehicles, to satellites and space systems, to advanced space programs.
-Its clientele encompasses the commercial, military and civil government sectors, including NASA, with whom it has secured a $1.9-billion contract to fly eight cargo missions to the International Space Station (ISS).
+Open the space catalog of Virginia-based Orbital Science Corp. and you'll find small- and medium-class rockets, along with launch services covering orbiting satellites, deep space probes and payload deliveries to high altitudes.
+Its clientele encompasses the commercial, military and civil government sectors, including NASA, with whom it secured a $1.9-billion contract to fly eight cargo missions to the International Space Station (ISS).